Influenced86/RetroRunnerDemo-0.1/README.txt

 This is strictly a gameplay demo.
 There will be A LOT of changes to how the game looks before final release (which is many months away).
 Plus obviously, more level environments.

+Instructions:

+WINDOWS: (HAS TEXTURE ISSUES FOR UNKNOWN REASONS) Recommended Resolution: 1768 x 992
+The Windows version is for easy Gameplay testing, rather than having testers be forced to transfer the file from PC to phone, or download the file via this link from a phone.
+Simply unzip and open the .exe file.

+ANDROID: (TEXTURES LOOK AS THEY SHOULD)
-Instructions: The "RetroRunnerAlphaGameplayDemo" game file is for Android only.
+The "RetroRunnerAlphaGameplayDemo02.apk" game file is for Android only.
 This means you can either play it on your Android phone, or emulator on PC if you have one.
 So you would either have to download the file via your phone, or transfer it from your PC.
 Pain in the arse, I know - Sorry.